SocialGouv/cdtn-monolog/README.md

 ```
 MATOMO_URL # URL of the Matomo server where raw logs can be found
 AZ_STORAGE_TOKEN # Azure token to push dump to Azure blob
-ELASTIC_URL # URL of the Elastic instance where the logs are stored eventually
+ELASTICSEARCH_URL # URL of the Elastic instance where the logs are stored eventually
 ELASTIC_TOKEN # Token to use the Elastic API, read-only token is enough for the query lib
 CDTN_API_URL # URL of the CDTN API required to generate a cache of the search engine results
 ```